MoinSebi/gretl/README.md

 ---
 ### Nwindow
-Summarizing the graph by a window of nodes.
-We iterate numerically over the nodes and calculate the statistics for each window.
-We start at the current node and move away from it based on provided edges, collecting the new nodes.
-We repeat this process starting at the "new" nodes until one of the following conditions is met:
+For each node we calculate how many other nodes can be reached by a certain number of steps, sequence or jumps.
+The output is a table with the node ID, the number of nodes, the amount of sequence and the sum of jumps.

+**Step criteria**
 - Jumps: A jumps is defined as difference between the current and the next node.
 Your input referees to the sum of all jumps in the window.
 - Steps: A step it the number of moves we make in the graph.
 Your input is the maximum steps from the starting node.
 - Sequence: Limit the window by a sequence threshold.
 We stop if the sequence length is larger than the provided threshold.

-**Example: How many nodes do I need to collect 1000 bp?**
+**Example usage: How many nodes do I need to collect 1000 bp?**
 ```text
 ./gretl nwindow -g /path/to/graph.gfa -o /path/to/output.txt --sequence 1000 --node-number
 ```